 - Information gathering: Senses are like discovery tools.
 The more of them we use, the better we understand the world.
 This is due to the volume of info collected and the fact that more regions of our brains are participating in processing and housing what we’re learning.

 - Getting through the world: We need our senses to navigate our surroundings.
 Our senses collaborate to give us a more holistic view of the world around us.
 They also help answer questions such as: Where is my hand relative to my chest?
 Where is safety?
-Where is danger?
+Where is the danger?
 Where are new things to discover?
 How can I move without falling?
 If our senses aren’t stimulated and working in concert, it’s difficult to have such questions answered.
 It also becomes harder to learn and to perform daily tasks.

 - Attention and focus: Activating the senses switches on the brain and allows kids to focus their attention.
 This is integral to learning.